 Nutrition

-• Know your body mass index (BMI), blood pressure and cholesterol level.
+• Know your BMI, blood pressure and cholesterol level.
 Modify your diet accordingly.

 • Eat a healthy diet.
 Limit fat and calories.
 Eat fruits, vegetables, beans and whole grains every day.